mariaciceri/takecare_inventory/TESTING.md

 | test/test_views.py | ![PEP8 for test/test_views.py](/docs/images/pep8-test-views.png) | no issues |

 ## Compatibility

-+ The page was tested for compatibility on Firefox, Chrome, and Safari, and it functions flawlessly across all three browsers.
++ The app was tested for compatibility on Firefox, Chrome, and Safari, and it functions flawlessly across all three browsers.

     + Firefox:
     ![Page working on firefox gif](/docs/images/firefox.gif)